 Not Enough Data

 Coveo Recommendations uses view events to recommend pages to the user.
-If you do not have any of those events logged in Coveo Analytics, no recommendations can be returned.
+If you don’t have any of those events logged in Coveo Analytics, no recommendations can be returned.

 First Visit to a Page

-Coveo Recommendations cannot find any pattern when landing on the first page.
-It is expected that the first page of a visit does not return any recommendations.
+Coveo Recommendations can’t find any pattern when landing on the first page.
+It’s expected that the first page of a visit doesn’t return any recommendations.

 The URL Is Invalid